 Why Are Mortgage Rates Different for Second Homes?

 Mortgage rates for second homes are different primarily because of risk.
-If you have a mortgage on a first home and get another one on a second home, your debt-to-income ratio is higher and there is a greater likelihood of default.
+If you have a mortgage on a first home and get another one on a second home or condominium in Anchorage, your debt-to-income ratio is higher and there is a greater likelihood of default.
 Banks help reduce that risk to themselves by raising the interest rate slightly so they bring in a better return on their investment in helping consumers purchase homes.
 Another risk for the bank is that the buyer isn't living in the home all the time, which puts the property at greater risk for fire, vandalism, and other problems when it's unattended.

 What Can You Do to Get a Lower Rate?

 Getting a rate that's the same as the rate for a first home probably isn't possible, but there are still things that can be done in order to get a lower rate on your Alaska log home for sale.
 One of those is to watch the rates carefully and buy when interest rates have dipped as low as experts believe they will go.
 Another way to get a good rate is to have excellent credit and a good down payment.
 The more risk a bank takes to give out a loan, the higher they are going to want the interest rate to be to compensate for some of that risk.
 Buyers with great credit and plenty of money down involve less risk, and that translates to lower interest rates.

 Not everyone can pay cash for a second home, but it can be a better choice for some people.
 If the cash is available and won't cause a hardship, a mortgage and its resulting interest rate can be avoided.
 If that money has to be pulled from investments, though, be sure to compare the interest it's earning against the interest that will be saved by not having a mortgage.
 Paying cash isn't always the right way to buy a second home even if that money can be pulled together.
 In some cases, it's best to have a mortgage and pay the interest, so money earning interest in investments can remain where it is.